 NC State is committed to educating students for the 21st century.

-Today, NC State offers over 160 Master's degree and more than 60 doctoral degrees and is nationally recognized as a leader in science, technology, engineering, and mathematics.
-We offer a full range of degree options - including graduate degrees, certificates and minors - in all traditional disciplines as well as many areas where emerging disciplines interface, including geonomics, biotechnology, biomedical engineering, nanotechnology, natural resources, and geographic imaging science.
+Today, NC State offers over 160 master's degrees and more than 60 doctoral degrees and is nationally recognized as a leader in science, technology, engineering, and mathematics.
+We offer a full range of degree options—including graduate degrees, certificates and minors—in all traditional disciplines as well as in many areas where emerging disciplines interface, such as geonomics, biotechnology, biomedical engineering, nanotechnology, natural resources, and geographic imaging science.

 Our unique learning environment is diversified and international in scope.
 We emphasize original research, extension and engagement, real-world partnerships, and one-on-one mentoring.
 This hands-on approach has won us increasing popularity as a great place to pursue an advanced degree.
-In 2006 alone, we received over 10,000 on-line applications for spots in our graduate programs.
-Currently, we have nearly 3,500 full-time Masters students and more than 2,600 PhD candidates.
-An additional 300+ students are pursuing degrees as a Doctor of Veterinary Medicine and 900 advanced degree students are enrolled in various NC State lifelong learning programs.
-A quarter of our degree-seeking graduate students hail from outside the United States - increasing our ability to provide a global perspective in all areas of study.
+In 2006 alone, we received over 10,000 online applications for spots in our graduate programs.
+Currently, we have nearly 3,500 full-time master's students and more than 2,600 Doctor of Philosophy candidates.
+Additionally, more than 300 students are pursuing degrees as Doctors of Veterinary Medicine and 900 advanced degree students are enrolled in various NC State lifelong learning programs.
+A quarter of our degree-seeking graduate students hail from outside the United States—increasing our ability to provide a global perspective in all areas of study.

 Our graduate faculty includes more than 2,500 dedicated academics.
 They have been educated at major universities throughout the world and have established records in advanced teaching and research.
 To date, 17 of our graduate faculty have been inducted into the National Academy of Science or the National Academy of Engineering.
 Many more have won national teaching or research awards for excellence and recognition by their professional societies.
 All Graduate School faculty are committed to guided inquiry, mentorship, and the lifelong benefits of learning by doing.